Eric Berne: Career (1938–1970)

 From 1938 to 1940, Berne was an assistant physician at Ring Sanitarium, Arlington Heights, Massachusetts.

-From 1940 to 1943 he was employed as a psychiatrist in a sanitarium in Connecticut, and concurrently as a clinical assistant in psychiatry at Mt Sinai Hospital in New York.
+From 1940 to 1943 he was employed as a psychiatrist in a sanitarium in Connecticut, and concurrently as a clinical assistant in psychiatry at Mt.
+Sinai Hospital in New York.
 He also maintained a private practice.

 In 1943, during World War II, Berne joined the United States Army Medical Corps and served as a psychiatrist.
 He rose from the rank of Lieutenant, to Captain, and then to Major.
 His assignments included Spokane, Washington, Ft.
 Ord, California and Brigham City, Utah.

 After his discharge in 1946, Berne settled in Carmel-by-the-Sea, California.
-He lived in a four-bedroom, three bath Victorian house on the eastern side of Carpenter Street, in the second house located south from 2nd Avenue.
-The house dates back to 1888, originally built for surveyor Davenport Bromfield while he mapped the streets of Carmel City.
-It is one of the oldest structures in town, now listed on the Carmel Inventory Of Historic Resources as the "Eric Berne House."
 From 1949 to 1964, Berne had a private practices in both Carmel and San Francisco and kept up a demanding pace of research, teaching in addition.

 Berne resumed his psychoanalytic training that he had begun in New York City, prior to the War, at the San Francisco Psychoanalytic Society and Institute.
 During 1947–1949 Berne studied under Erik Erikson.
 He took an appointment in 1950 as Assistant Psychiatrist at Mt.
-Zion Hospital, San Francisco, and simultaneously began serving as a Consultant to the Surgeon General of the US Army.
+Zion Hospital, San Francisco, and simultaneously began serving as a Consultant to the Surgeon General of the U.S. Army.
 In 1951, he accepted a position of Adjunct and Attending Psychiatrist at the Veterans Administration and Mental Hygiene Clinic, San Francisco.

 The years from 1964 to 1970 were restless ones for Berne.
 His personal life became chaotic and he concentrated on his writing.